Skip to content

 To update the homepage, open src/content/home/index.md and start writing the content you want to present.

-No Frontmatter Needed for the home content collection
+No frontmatter needed for the home collection

 Property (* required)TypeDescription

-name*stringName of the project to be displayed.
+id*stringName of the project to be displayed.

 link*stringURL linking to the project page or repository.